oraclekit/chainlink-docs/source/index.html.md

-summary | string | a short human readable summary of the snapshot value | string | the latest value returned by the adapter xid | string | a unique external ID to identify the snapshot by k Coordinator Updates
+summary | string | a short human readable summary of the snapshot value | string | the latest value returned by the adapter xid | string | a unique external ID to identify the snapshot by

+# Coordinator Updates

 Once an assignment is created, it will automatically run and update itself based on its schedule and the logic in the adapter.
 Updates cannot be fed in by the coordinator, but the coordinator can receive push notifications whenever the assignment is updated.
 Simply set the URL of the assignment's coordinator to receive push notifications.

-# Coordinator Updates

 All push notifications are authorized with the same credentials used to create the assignment.